bradtaniguchi/IMSRoomRenter/NOTES.md

 SUCCESS: for the most part, apparently I can leave time as a string and parse it later which seems like the most logical thing to do now.
 Must change up the what things are formated and protect against SQLInjection attacks though.

+NOTE: Need to create return statements for the createentry function, that way I can check the.
+Should also impliment this in other functions not created